PencilScoop/Responsive-Modal-Window-Forms/README.md

 ## Summary

 This can be used as a base to create modal window forms for login, signup, newsletter subscription and contact.
+Here is how to implement it on your own project.

 ## Demo